mp54u/docker-containers/README.md

 and storage covered.
 So, if I can get good enough at this,  I can contribute back and maybe figure out how to get my changes to Sparklyballs.

+NOTE:  This container is NOT working yet.
+I am just learning how to get the build stuff worked out.

 Heres to learning :-)